 When a TG has been assigned to a closed timer and only becomes active when via PTT.
-Once PTT has been briefly pressed once and released that TG will then become open and active for 3 minutes.
+Once PTT has been briefly pressed once and released that TG will then become open and active for the assigned minutes.
 The TG will remain open as long as it has incoming traffic from the repeaters local receiver but not from the network itself.
 Thereafter the TG will go back to rest until further activation.

 The soul purposes of these timers are to maintain traffic control and allow Full-Time TGs and Activated TGs the ability to be used.
 As you’ll experience there are some TGs that are very active and can tie up the repeaters usage.
 This is not just a local repeater it’s apart of the whole World.

 For further information on your local DMR time slots and their assigned talk groups please review the information icon DMR General Info located within the menu bar of this website.